A Co-Design Framework for High-Performance Jumping of a Five-Bar Monoped with Actuator Optimization: Results and Discussion

 \subsubsection{Case C}

-Case C corresponds to the fully co-optimized configuration, where both link dimensions ($l_{1}, l_{2}, l_{3}$) and actuator parameters (motor selection, gear ratios, and control parameters) are optimized simultaneously.
-Compared to the nominal case, this configuration achieves the highest improvement in performance, with jump distance increasing by approximately $41.9\%$ (from $0.726$ m to $1.03$ m), while energy consumption is reduced by about $15.8\%$ (from $26.7$ J to $22.49$ J), remaining comparable to Case B.
+Case C corresponds to the fully co-optimized configuration, where both link dimensions and actuator parameters are optimized simultaneously.
+Compared to the nominal case, this configuration achieves the highest performance improvement, increasing jump distance by approximately $30.4\%$ (from $0.79$ m to $1.03$ m) while reducing energy consumption by about $11.5\%$ (from $26.0$ J to $23.0$ J).
+The optimized actuator configuration consists of a WPG gearbox for the left actuator and an SSPG gearbox for the right actuator, as detailed in Table~\ref{table:Opt_param}.
+Despite requiring energy comparable to Case B, this configuration achieves the largest increase in jump distance.

-Unlike Case B, the optimized design results in reduced gear ratios for both actuators, with $g_{1}=4.0{:}1$ (left actuator) and $g_{r}=7.3{:}1$ (right actuator).
-This reduction is enabled by the simultaneous optimization of link lengths, which reduces the reliance on high transmission ratios.

-The optimized actuator configuration consists of a CPG gearbox for the left actuator and an SSPG gearbox for the right actuator, as detailed in Table~\ref{tab:actuator_designs}.
-Despite requiring similar energy to Case B, this configuration provides the highest increase in jump distance among all cases, highlighting the effectiveness of combined morphology and actuation co-optimization.
-The optimized parameters for Case C are summarized in Table~\ref{tab:design_params}.